 John has lived in the Pacific Northwest since 1972.
 He resided in Southwest Washington, near Mt Rainier where he worked in the woods, hiked and camped in many of the same places that William O. Douglas wrote about so eloquently.
 This formative time fostered a lifetime interest in all places wild.

-He worked in broadcast television programming and production in Portland, Oregon for more than twenty-five years before leaving the industry in 2009.
+He worked in broadcast television programming and production in Portland, Oregon for more than twenty-five years before leaving the industry.
 As producer of a weekly news & public affairs program he received numerous letters of commendation and appreciation from a cross-section of political, community and cultural leaders.

-John has developed media partnerships and produced programming for scores of events and campaigns including the award winning Lewis & Clark bicentennial in 2004.
+John has developed media partnerships and produced programming for scores of events and campaigns including the award winning Lewis & Clark bicentennial.

 A veteran of the New York City studio wars, Rick has mixed everything from Slideshows/ Audio books/ Video games/ Promos/ Radio and TV commercials/ Documentary Films and Indies/ to TV shows for all the major networks as well as HBO.
 He has won many awards for sound design.